toa-io/toa/extensions/exposition/documentation/flow.md

   body?: string
 ```

-If it returns URL or Request, then the response to the specified request is returned as the
+If it returns a URL or Request, then the response to the specified request is returned as the
-response of the original request, among with the `content-type`, `content-length`, and `etag`
+response to the original request, along with the `content-type`, `content-length`, and `etag`
 headers.

 > Shortcut `redirect` is available.